bjg-gh/style_transfer_visualizer/README.md

-# Style Transfer Visualizer
+# Style Transfer Visualizer: Adam Exploration

 A command-line tool that applies neural style transfer to images using PyTorch.
 It supports timelapse video generation, configuration via CLI or TOML, and flexible output control.

+## Exploration and Abandonment of Adam Optimizer
+After a full implementation, benchmarking, and visual inspection, I've decided to remove Adam optimizer support and freeze the work in this branch.

+Although Adam is popular for many deep learning tasks, the evaluation showed:

+* LBFGS produces consistently better results for neural style transfer in fewer steps
+* Adam required significantly more tuning (e.g., higher style weights, longer runs) and still underperformed
+* The added complexity in CLI, config, and optimization logic was not justified by quality or speed gains

+Since LBFGS works better out of the box for this specific task, I’ve decided to drop Adam and keep the pipeline streamlined.

+Thus, unit tests have not been updated to reflect the Adam code changes.

+If future use cases emerge (e.g., batch transfer, multi-resolution training), this decision can be revisited.

 ## Features